Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Key Phase-Space Regions in the Muon Puzzle

-Figure~\ref{fig:contours1} shows the results for a $10^{10}$~GeV proton primary and four types of cascade projectiles.
+Figure~\ref{fig:contours1} shows the results for a $10^{10}$~GeV proton primary and three types of projectiles in an air shower.
 Three important phase-space regions emerge: (a) the interaction induced by the primary cosmic ray; (b) interactions of secondary projectiles with $10^4$~GeV $< E_{\text{proj}} < 10^{-2} E_{\text{prim}}$; and (c) interactions of secondary particles with $10^2$~GeV $\lesssim E_{\text{proj}} \lesssim 10^4$~GeV.
 In region~(a), particles with $x_{\text{lab}}$ down to $10^{-3}$ significantly affect the muon number during the first few interactions.
 In region~(b), only very forward secondaries with $10^{-2} < x_{\text{lab}} < 5\times 10^{-1}$ have a notable impact; all projectile types contribute here, with charged pion interactions dominating.
 In region~(c), low-energy baryon and meson subcascades with $E_{\text{sec}} \sim 10^2$~GeV produce most GeV-scale muons at ground, with the $x_{\text{lab}}$ range limited by the applied cutoff $E_\mu > 0.3$~GeV.

 Figure~\ref{fig:contours2} presents the corresponding contours for a $10^8$~GeV proton primary.
 The qualitative behavior is consistent across primary energies: region~(c) continues to dominate muon production, while the relative importance of regions~(a) and~(b) shrinks with decreasing primary energy.
 Since a larger discrepancy in muon number is observed for $10^{10}$~GeV cosmic rays compared to $10^8$~GeV~\cite{WHISP2023}, this suggests that region~(c) alone cannot account for the muon puzzle.
-Instead, the results point to interactions in regions~(a) and~(b)—those induced by hadrons with $E_{\text{proj}} > 10^4$~GeV and $x_{\text{lab}} > 10^{-3}$—as the critical contributors to resolving the discrepancy.
+Instead, the results point to interactions in regions~(a) and~(b), those induced by hadrons with $E_{\text{proj}} > 10^4$~GeV and $x_{\text{lab}} > 10^{-3}$, as the critical contributors to resolving the discrepancy.